jokk3r/World-Pizza/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 # Description
-Pizza shop is advanced project to practice my skills with React JS.
+World of Pizza is my project to practice skills with React JS, as well as learning Typescript and other new technologies.

 # Technologies
 - React JS